-Visit WA's oldest wine growing region and Australia's first Humane Food Region.
+Visit WA's oldest wine growing region right on Perth's doorstep

 The Visitor Centre is available to answer any questions, allay any concerns and assist with providing advice, maps and brochures.
 If time allows, spend a few days discovering this stunning region and stay locally at one of the many accommodation choices.
 There is something to suit all tastes and budgets from five-star resorts, caravan parks, farm stays or chic boutique guesthouses.